 LSU only returns 11 starters and sits at 111th in the S&P+ returning production rankings.
-Head Coach Ed Orgeron brought in Matt Canada from the University of Pittsburgh as the new Offensive Coordinator.
-Canada, 1 of 5 Finalists in 2016 for the Broyles Award given to the top Assistant, also had previous success at NIU and Wisconsin.
-The offense will look different as Canada will move the Tigers from an I-formation to a shift based spread.
+Head coach Ed Orgeron brought in Matt Canada from the University of Pittsburgh as the new offensive coordinator.
+Canada, one of five Finalists in 2016 for the Broyles Award given to the nation's top assistant, also had previous success at NIU and Wisconsin.
+The offense will look different, as Canada will move the Tigers from an I-formation to a shift-based spread.
 There will be much more shifting and misdirection than you are used to seeing on the offensive side of the ball in Baton Rouge.

 Even though the offensive scheme will be different in 2017, the star of the offense will remain the same.
 Derrius Grice, a legitimate Heisman contender, led the SEC in rushing in 2016 with 1,387 yards.
-Expect him to carry the load again especially considering the fact that LSU lost 60% of their WR production and questions still remain about QB Danny Etling.
-Most considered the offensive line a towering strength a few months ago as LSU expected to return 4/5 starters from a unit that PFF ranked number 1 in the country last year.
-However, this outlook drastically shifted with the recent news that RG Maea Teuhema left the program after an indefinite suspension.
-LSU also had 4 other offensive linemen depart this offseason which will impact their 2 deep.
+Expect him to carry the load again, especially considering the fact that LSU lost 60 percent of its wide receiver production, and questions still remain about QB Danny Etling.
+Most considered the offensive line a towering strength a few months ago, as LSU expected to return four of five starters from a unit that PFF ranked No. 1 in the country last year.
+However, this outlook drastically shifted with the recent news that right guard Maea Teuhema left the program after an indefinite suspension.
+LSU also had four other offensive linemen depart this offseason, which will impact their two deep.
 As a result, there are now legitimate questions about this group.

-For the first time since 2014, LSU will have a returning Defensive Coordinator which should help with continuity, but the Tigers will need to replace a few key pieces lost from the productive 2016 unit.
-Getting Arden Key back healthy is priority number 1 followed by addressing the holes at LB and DB; LSU lost 4 players from these two units in the first 3 rounds of the NFL Draft.
-They will get two seniors back healthy in DE Christian LaCouture and LB Corey Thompson which should help immensely.
-If Arden comes back healthy and they find adequate plugs at ILB and DB from their youth, this defense has the potential to be elite.
+For the first time since 2014, LSU will have a returning defensive coordinator.
+This should help with continuity, but the Tigers will need to replace a few key pieces lost from the productive 2016 unit.
+Getting Arden Key back healthy is priority No. 1, followed by addressing the holes at linebacker and defensive back; LSU lost four players from these two units in the first three rounds of the NFL Draft.
+They will get two seniors back healthy in defensive end Christian LaCouture and linebacker Corey Thompson, which should help immensely.
+If Key comes back healthy and they find adequate plugs at inside linebacker and defensive back from their youth, this defense has the potential to be elite.

 Expected Win Totals